kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I will be participating virtually in the Summer of Quantum workshop by the Laboratory for Physical Sciences (LPS)
 - I will be participating in the Rethinking Number Theory workshop!
 Super stoked for this opportunity; my assigned research group is one on coding theory, which I am super stoked about!
 - I will be attending the RoUdy Reunion from last summer's Roots of Unity workshop in Pasadena at the American Institute of Mathematics (AIM) at Caltech in August!!!
+- Our team's proposal was accepted into the Quantum Hackathon!
+Excited as this will be my first!
 - I was accepted into the Zaiku's Software Verification class.
 The group focuses on reasoning about Quantum systems, and in particular, this six week class focuses on Software Verification using Functional Programming and using Lean 3, specifically.
 - I'm attending PCMI's Graduate Summer School on Quantum Computation (with full-funding).
 I'm mega-hyped!!!